emutos/manual/usermanual/docs/index.md

 "Install as" lets you assign a keystroke to the application, such as function key 1, F1.
 Accepted values are 1 to 20, where 1 to ten is the function key with no modifier keys, and 11 to 20 indicate shifted function keys.
 So 12 indicates Shift-F2.

-"Boot status": Select "Auto" to autoboot this application (see above).
+"Boot status": Select "Auto" to autoboot this application.
 Since only one autoboot application is allowed, if you set "Auto" for an application, EmuTOS will automatically disable "Auto" for any existing autoboot application.

-"Application type": Selecting TOS or TTP will launch the program in character mode; GEM or GTP will launch the application in graphics mode.
+"Application type": Selecting TOS or TTP will launch the program in text mode; GEM or GTP will launch the application in graphics mode.
 The appropriate value will be prefilled according to the type of application selected, and you should not normally change it.

 "Default dir" specifies the default directory when the application is launched: either the directory of the application itself, or the top window (i.e. the directory of the data file).
 The one to choose depends on the specific application.
 If the application has supporting files (such as resource or help files), it typically will look for them in the default directory.
 For such an application, you will need to specify a default directory of "Application".
 Otherwise, specify "Window".